Relativiteit/LearningJava/src/NOTES.md

 #NOTES JAVA Core Volume1
 ## Constants
-You can use the keword final to denote a constant.
+You can use the keyword final to denote a constant.
 The value can't be changed.
-To setup a class constant use ``` static final .... ```
+To set-up a class constant use ``` static final .... ```
 ```
 public static void main(STRING[] args)
 {